 It gave me great pleasure to accept the position of head coach for the men’s lacrosse club in August of 2016.
-After having spent the last seven years living in Atlanta, Georgia, I was ready to head west to join the incredible organization Dan had built over the last five seasons.
+After having spent the last seven years living in Atlanta, Georgia, I was ready to head west to join the incredible organization Dan had been building since 2012.

-2017 will be my sixth year coaching lacrosse and first season as a head coach.
+2018 will be my seventh year coaching lacrosse and second season as a head coach.
 My coaching philosophy is centered entirely on education with the belief that, at this level, learning doesn’t stop when students leave the classroom.
 As the head coach, it is my duty to pass on as much knowledge as I can to my players.